 Geri Dube

-Um, well, I I've been part of the Jewish community, Jewish community here in Seattle for the last 60 years.
+Um, well, I've been part of the Jewish community here in Seattle for the last 60 years.
 I moved here from Pittsburgh, PA, and, uh, to attend school at UW.
 And, um, one of the first things I wanted to do was connect with the Jewish community.
 And, uh, after my husband and I moved to Mercer Island in particular, um, and had our children, our two little girls, we definitely wanted to be part of the JCC.
-SEC.

 00:01:01